-Gorham's disease is thought to be non hereditary and there is no recognised gender predilection.
+Gorham disease is thought to be non-hereditary and there is no recognized gender predilection.
 It can potentially occur in any age group although most reported cases have been in young adults 2.

 Gorham disease can potentially involve any bone.
 Reported sites include: